 The only Available “Metal” plan that is not eligible for federal tax credits is the “catastrophic option”.
 You must be under 30 years old, or meet a “financial hardship” requirement to be able to purchase that policy.
 Otherwise, you can consider plans that are not offered through the Exchange, or other “non-catastrophic” policies.
 However, forfeiting your subsidy eligibility (if you meet income requirements) may not be a sensible financial choice.

-But if they were purchased in 2010 or earlier, you may be able to retain benefits under the "grandfather" clause.
+But if they were purchased in 2010 or earlier, you may be able to retain benefits under the “grandfather” clause, although these policies are rarely in-force.
 This allows you to keep the contract without being forced to add any required benefits.
 If you changed your deductible after you originally purchased the policy, you may not be allowed to keep it.
-Retired persons who are covered by their prior employer's Group benefits, may also be covered under plans that are no longer offered.
+Retired persons who are covered by their prior employer’s Group benefits, may also be covered under plans that are no longer offered.

-The graphic below (courtesy of Kaiser) illustrates that 77% of uninsured persons are eligible for either a subsidy or Medicaid through a Marketplace plan.
+The graphic below (courtesy of Kaiser) illustrates that most counties in Ohio offer several Marketplace carriers.
 Many of these policies offer special features that reduce deductibles at no extra cost.
 CHIP can also help children in low-income households.
+Ambetter, Medical Mutual, Molina, and CareSource offer coverage in the most counties.
+SummaCare, Oscar, and Paramount have limited service areas.